example42/example42.github.io/_posts/2018-01-29-remote_puppet_control.md

 ## Tasks via Orchestrator APIs

-Finally we can query direcly the PE[Orchestrator API](https://puppet.com/docs/pe/2017.3/orchestrator/orchestrator_api_v1_endpoints.html), which as with the puppet job command, requires a [token](https://puppet.com/docs/pe/2017.3/rbac/rbac_token_auth_intro.html) and proper [RBAC permissions](https://puppet.com/docs/pe/2017.3/rbac/managing_access.html).
+Finally we can query directly the PE[Orchestrator API](https://puppet.com/docs/pe/2017.3/orchestrator/orchestrator_api_v1_endpoints.html), which as with the puppet job command, requires a [token](https://puppet.com/docs/pe/2017.3/rbac/rbac_token_auth_intro.html) and proper [RBAC permissions](https://puppet.com/docs/pe/2017.3/rbac/managing_access.html).

 The generated token has to be added to the http headers of our API calls.